Archie makes his debut on Meghan and Harry’s South Africa tour

 A royal source told CNN ahead of the tour that the Sussexes were hoping to include their son “at some point” but had been unable to say exactly when, as his age made a public appearance difficult to schedule.

-Archie is thought to be youngest royal to go on an official tour, taking the title from his cousin Prince George who traveled with his parents to Australia in 2014 when he was just eight months old.
+Archie is thought to be youngest royal to go on an official tour, taking the title from his cousin, Prince George, who traveled with his parents to Australia in 2014 when he was eight months old.

 The-CNN-Wire™ & © 2019 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.